 Grand Tier Level

-- Best Seats: Central seats in the front rows of the Grand Tier offer a great balance between distance and viewing quality.
+- Best Seats: The seats that are central in the lower rows of the Grand Tier provide excellent balance in terms of distance and quality of view.

-- Price Range: Moderately priced compared to the Orchestra and Parterre levels.
+- Price Range: Average in price, compared to Orchestra level / Parterre level.

 Dress Circle Level